simdjson/simdjson/doc/basics.md

 JSON Path
 ------------

 The simdjson library now supports a subset of [JSON Path](https://goessner.net/articles/JsonPath/) through the `at_path()` method, allowing you to reach further into the document in a single call.
-For now this is only supported for the On Demand approach.
 The subset of JSON path that is implemented is the subset that is trivially convertible into the JSON Pointer format, using `.` to access a field and `[]` to access a specific index.

+This implementation relies on `at_path()` converting its argument to JSON Pointer and then calling `at_pointer`, which makes use of [`rewind`](#rewind) to reset the parser at the beginning of the document.
+Hence, it invalidates all previously parser values, objects and arrays: make sure to consume the values between each call to `at_path`.

 Consider the following example: